VIIgit/awesome-editor/docs/smart-table.md

 The Smart Table feature enhances HTML tables with powerful query filtering capabilities using Monaco Editor integration.
 It allows users to filter table data using a simple yet powerful query language.

+**Note**: The vanilla smart-table.js distribution now includes all query-language features built-in, so you only need to include one script file.

 ![Smart Table Screenshot](./smart-table.png)

 ## Installation